temporalio/documentation/docs/application-development/testing.md

 ### Cancel an Activity

-If an Activity is supposed to react to a Cancelation, you can test whether it reacts correctly by canceling it.
+If an Activity is supposed to react to a Cancellation, you can test whether it reacts correctly by canceling it.

 <Tabs
 defaultValue="go"